atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 * Performance/Scale
 * Maintenance

-There are a variety of database pricing models for data warehouse from being based on storage to being based on the amount of data queried.
+There are a variety of database pricing models for Data Warehouse from being based on storage to being based on the amount of data queried.
 If your company is strictly using Amazon or Google as your software vendors, this can dictate your vendor choice as well.

-The architecture of the data warehouse has implications on how it’ll help your operations scale.
+The architecture of the Data Warehouse has implications on how it’ll help your operations scale.
 Differences in different warehouses entail columnar vs. row-oriented storage, and having storage and compute together or separated.
-If there are requirements for ongoing maintenance of your data warehouse you will want to know that as well.
+If there are requirements for ongoing maintenance of your Data Warehouse you will want to know that as well.

-When selecting the right data warehouse for your organization, you may also consider whether you want an on-premise or cloud solution.
+When selecting the right Data Warehouse for your organization, you may also consider whether you want an on-premise or cloud solution.
 More and more businesses are moving to cloud solutions to take advantage of the “as a service” model and save on hardware costs so we will focus on cloud databases in this section.

 ## Warehouse Engines

-Here are the four main choices for a modern data warehouse on the cloud.
+Here are the four main choices for a modern Data Warehouse on the cloud.
 Note - [all of these are similar and based on the c-store paper.](https://dataschool.com/data-modeling-101/row-vs-column-oriented-databases/)

 ### Amazon Redshift